Your ultimate guide to the Regata Storica in Venice, Italy

 We watched the races from a window of a building that had a terrace looking out onto the canal.
 I can’t remember exactly what building this was, but I believe it had something to do with the university that was hosting us for the weekend.

-You can also buy tickets for the floating stand near the Campo San Vio.
-Tickets cost 60 euros (30 euros for under 18 and for Venetian residents).
 However, it’s probably better to save your money and just wander along the canal until you find a good spot.
 Near the Punta della Dogana is a good spot to head to.

 Otherwise consider the route the boats taking part in Regata Storica take.
 They’ll head from the Castello area and go west up the Grand Canal towards Santa Chiara.
 Here they turn round and race back to the finishing line at Ca’Foscari Palace.